beryln-t/GlowGetter/readme.md

 ## Future Enhancements and Developments

+- Adding more filter/sort functions for better browsing experience
 - Adding admin controls to manage products
 - Adding a stockist feature to allow users to see where products are stocked
-- Adding a review/forum feature to make it a more community based platform
+- Adding a review/forum feature to make it a more community-based platform
 - "Cleaning up" code to make code more efficient and readable, especially more consistency in terms of use of tailwind classes.

-### References/Sorces
+### References/Sources

 The following assets used in the project do not belong to me.
 All rights belong to the original artists and creators.